 Click here to view an overall evaluation of the Conservation Stewards Program, 2006-2013.

-The next Oakland County Conservation Stewards Program is scheduled in 2015.
-Please contact Linda Smith at 248-858-0887 for more information.
+The next Oakland County Conservation Stewards Program is scheduled in 2016.
+Please contact Cathy Morris at 248-858-0887 for more information.

 Back to Natural Resources